Planeshifter/node-word2vec/README.md

 ```

 #### .mostSimilar( phrase[, number] )
 Calculates the cosine distance between the supplied phrase (a `string` which is internally converted to an Array of words, which result in a *phrase vector*) and the other word vectors of the vocabulary.
 Returned are the `number` words with the highest similarity to the supplied phrase.
 If `number` is not supplied, by default the *40* highest scoring words are returned.
+If none of the words in the phrase appears in the dictionary, the function returns `null`.
+In all other cases, unknown words will be dropped in the computation of the cosine distance.

 Example:
 ``` javascript